PrathamManabasannanavar/PMT-Project/README.md

 Outline guidelines for contributing to your project.
 Include information on how others can contribute code, report bugs, or suggest improvements.

 Contributors
-List the names or usernames of the project contributors.
+**Names of the contributors:-**
+1. Pratham Manabasannanavar.
+2. Prateek Pandarikar.
+3. Prathamesh Pai.
+4. Prasanna
+5. Vrushabh

 License
 Specify the license under which your project is distributed.
 For example, MIT, Apache 2.0, etc